hostingwolf/Theme-Aqua-Dark-for-Kermana/README.md

 Yes, But the priority is to correct any bugs in this theme.
 If you are aware of some bugs, please send an email to "contact@hostingwolf.ca" and i update.
 Please don't forget to provide the details, the url of the problem and resolution screen.

+## About
+This skin is a user contributed skin for Kemana Directory.
+Kemana is a flexible directory listing script which can be used for multiple purposes, such as: link directory, classified ads, school yearbook, product catalog, car dealers, real estate, and more.

+Original Author of this skin is hostingwolf - https://github.com/hostingwolf/Theme-Aqua-Dark-for-Kermana Learn more about Kemana Directory - https://www.c97.net/kemana-the-ultimate-php-directory-script.php Download Kemana for Free - https://github.com/cunaedy/Kemana-Directory